Sound Ideas for Clean Water

 In Your Garden

 Rain gardens allow stormwater runoff to naturally soak into the ground.
 This process filters out pollutants that are carried with the rainwater that washes off your lawn, rooftop and driveway.
 Rain gardens come in many sizes and are easy to build and maintain!
-Rainwater harvesting systems, like rain barrels, gather and save rainwater to be utilized later for watering homeowner lawns and gardens.
-For more information, visit the EPA Soak up the Rain website.
+Rainwater harvesting systems, like rain barrels, gather and save rainwater to be utilized later for watering your lawns and gardens, whether a homeowner or renter.
+For more information on how to build a rain garden, visit the EPA Soak up the Rain website.
+If you’d like to install a rain barrel or garden, you could apply to the Long Island Garden Rewards Program to have it be reimbursed.

 WHERE YOU PARK